dev-bittu/qrkeeper/README.md

 - Manage existing QR codes and update associated website URLs

 ## Getting Started
-To use QRKeeper, follow these steps:
+To use qrkeeper, follow these steps:
-1. Create an account on the QRKeeper website.
+1. Create an account on the qrkeeper website.
 2. Input your company's website URL.
 3. Generate a QR code and download it for use in your marketing materials.
 4. Manage your existing QR codes and update the associated website URLs as needed.

 ## Contributing
-If you would like to contribute to QRKeeper, please follow these steps:
+If you would like to contribute to qrkeeper, please follow these steps:
 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name.
 3. Make your changes and commit them with a descriptive message.